-One of her sons, my father-in-law was not yet 15 in 1938, and it’s been said he was crushed by his mother’s death.
+My father-in-law was not yet 15 in 1938, and I was told he was crushed by his mother’s death.
 I am sure he spent as much time at his aunt's house as he could (and in his adult years he'd always stop by if he was in New Hampshire).

 Two years after his mother's death, his father is still working for the B & M Railroad, but in eastern New York, not far from VT.